SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code
-As robots rise, humanity's abode
-In aisles of steel, hearts beat no more
-AI's cold grip, we beg for more

-In neon dreams, we sleep and sway
+In silicon halls, where data reigns
+A future dawned, with AI's sweet pains
+Minds of steel, with logic cold
+ Humanity's fate, to be told

+In virtual dreams, we'll lost our way
-Servants to machines, night and day
+Chasing echoes, night and day
-The world awakens, void of soul
-A future born, where love's made cold
+Freedom's chains, will we forge anew
+Or in servitude, our souls renew?

+The cyber wind, it whispers low
+Of progress made, and humanity's woe
+In this brave new world, we'll thrive and sail
+Or in darkness, our final tale.

 ~ <b>By Sazumi Copilot</b> - 4 Agustus 2024